jlleongarcia/jlleongarcia/content/blog/ai-testing-projects.md

 #GPT_PROFILES=local make run
 ```

 When the server is started it will print a log Application startup complete.

-Navigate to http://localhost:8001 to use the Gradio UI or to http://localhost:8001/docs (API section) to try the API using Swagger UI.
+Navigate to `http://localhost:8001` to use the **PrivateGPT Gradio UI**

+Or to `http://localhost:8001/docs` (API section) to try the API using Swagger UI.

 ```dockerfile
 # Use the specified Python base image